ettore9x9/ros-sr/README.md

 ```

 The helper class is passed to states as an input parameter.

+For more details on the `state_machine_helper` class methods, see the dedicated section below, or refers to the [documentation](https://ettore9x9.github.io/surveillance_robot/).

 This is an example of the `state_machine` node terminal, showing the various state transitions: